reasoning-machines/prompt-lib/README.md

 * [Custom task](https://github.com/reasoning-machines/prompt-lib/blob/main/notebooks/PromptLibCustomTask.ipynb)

+- If your goal is not to do bulk inference (typically required for research papers/benchmarking), we recommend checking out https://langchain.readthedocs.io/.

 ## Running on a custom task

 `prompt-lib` comes with a large number of tasks.
 To register a new task, please follow these instructions: